socsreps/socsreps.github.io/README.md

 ## Blog Overview

 There are 2 types of content available to be created.
 These are 'Posts' and 'Blogs'.
 A post is a small card on the main blog page that links directly to the blog article.
-Each individual blog is a completely separate web page which allows for a longer form of writing.The posts are separated into months so they are easier to navigate as more blogs are developed.
-A blog is a longer form article and is linked directly from a post.
+Each individual blog is a completely separate web page which allows for a longer form of writing.
+The posts are separated into months so they are easier to navigate as more blogs are developed.
+A blog is a long form article and is linked directly from a post.
 A Blog consist of several paragraphs of text and perhaps multiple images/gifs/videos etc but can be as long as you want.
 There is no word minimum or maximum.
 Images are always good though!

 **NAMING CONVENTIONS:**